The HyperTexts

 MIKE

 We did meet through NPAC.
 I was one of the first NPAC judges, and I helped introduce a number of other NPAC judges to Michael Morton.
-Later, two of the judges I introduced to Michael Morton inquired about him.
+Later, two of the judges I introduced to Michael inquired about him.
 So if I remember correctly, I emailed you to see if you knew what had happened to Michael.
 You emailed me back that you were “following your intuition” and sent me links to three of your short stories.
-I began to help you with proofreading and copyediting of your work, and “the rest is history.”
+I began to help you with proofreading and copyediting your work, and “the rest is history.”
 So I believe your intuition was correct, if not nigh infallible.
 Perhaps you can bottle it and make a fortune selling it!

 Mike, do you come from a family of poets?